Majok Deng: Professional career

 On 17 May 2016, Deng signed a three-year deal with the Adelaide 36ers of the National Basketball League (NBL).
 Later that month, he received an invite to work out with the Minnesota Timberwolves, and later played one game for the Timberwolves' Summer League team in Las Vegas.

-On 7 October 2016, Deng made his NBL debut in the 36ers' season opener against the Illawarra Hawks.
-In 16½ minutes off the bench, he recorded 13 points and six rebounds in a 122–88 loss.
-Deng failed to surpass that mark throughout the season, as he scored in double figures just three more times.
-In 27 games for the 36ers in 2016–17, Deng averaged 4.7 points and 2.2 rebounds in 9.2 minutes per game.
+With the 36ers in the 2016–17 season, Deng averaged 4.8 points and 2.2 rebounds in 26 games.
 Following his rookie season in the NBL, Deng re-joined the Forestville Eagles of the South Australian Premier League for the 2017 season.
 In 17 games for the Eagles, he averaged 26.9 points, 12.1 rebounds and 2.3 assists per game.

-On 4 January 2018, Deng scored a career-high 16 points, including 11 points in the opening three minutes of the final period, to help the 36ers defeat the Perth Wildcats 97–86.
-On 17 February 2018, he set a new career high with 20 points, including 13-of-14 free throws, in a 105–82 win over the Brisbane Bullets.
+On 4 January 2018, Deng scored 16 final quarter points to lead Adelaide to a 97–86 win over the Perth Wildcats.
+He had 11 points in the first three minutes of the last term.
+On 17 February 2018, he scored 20 points, including 13-of-14 free throws, in a 105–82 win over the Brisbane Bullets.
 Deng helped the 36ers reach the 2018 NBL Grand Final series, where they lost to Melbourne United in five games.
-In 35 games in 2017–18, he averaged 7.3 points and 2.4 rebounds per game.
+In 35 games in 2017–18, he averaged 7.3 points and 2.6 rebounds per game.

-On 19 January 2018, Deng signed with the Mount Gambier Pioneers for the 2018 SEABL season.
-He appeared in one game for the Pioneers before suffering a severe ankle injury that derailed his season.
-On 23 May 2018, he was released by the Pioneers in order for him to prepare for NBA camps in June.
-However, the ankle injury resulted in his NBA dream delayed at least another 12 months, and instead he re-joined the Forestville Eagles, where he had a three-game stint.
+Deng joined the Mount Gambier Pioneers of the South East Australian Basketball League (SEABL) for the 2018 season.
+He appeared in one game for the Pioneers before he was sidelined with a severe ankle injury.
+On 23 May, he was released by the Pioneers in order for him to prepare for NBA camps in June.
+He ultimately did not partake due to the ankle injury and instead re-joined the Forestville Eagles, where he had a three-game stint to finish the 2018 Premier League season.